-\vlabel{sec:convMAP} \cref{cor:betterness} gives us a~convenient characterisation of the partitions of $\R^d$ that in the limit induce the best possible partitions of sets $[n]$.
-At this stage however we do not know yet if the best induced partitions relate to overall best partitions, namely MAPs.
-A natural question is if the behaviour of the MAP resembles the induced classification introduced in \cref{sec:induced}, as the sample size goes to infinity, and under what conditions.
-This section presents partial answer in this regard; it should be stressed however that all the results presented here are limited to the case when \textbf{the input distribution has bounded support}; the reasons for such limitation are briefly described in \cref{sec:discuss}.
+\cref{cor:betterness} gives us a~convenient characterisation of the partitions of $\R^d$ that in the limit induce the best possible partitions of sets $[n]$.
+At this stage however we do not know yet if the best induced partitions relate to overall best partitions, namely the MAP partitions.
+A natural question is if the behaviour of the MAP partition resembles the induced classification introduced in \cref{sec:induced}, as the sample size goes to infinity, and under what conditions.
+This section presents partial answers in this regard; it should be stressed however that all the developments presented here are limited to the case when the input distribution has bounded support.
+The reasons for such limitation are briefly described in \cref{sec:discuss}.

-As we already know that clusters in the MAP partition create disjoint convex sets, the analysis of the approximate behaviour of these partitions would be easier if a~form of `uniform law of large numbers' with respect to the family of convex sets would be true.
-More precisely if we let $P_n=\re{n}\sum_{i=1}^n \delta_{X_i}$ we need the following to hold
+As we already know that clusters in the MAP partition create disjoint convex sets, the analysis of the approximate behaviour of these partitions would be easier if a~form of `uniform law of large numbers' with respect to the family of convex sets were true.
+More precisely if we let $P_n=\re{n}\sum_{i=1}^n \delta_{X_i}$ we need the following to hold:

 In other words we require that the class of convex sets is a~\textit{Glivenko-Cantelli class} with respect to $P$.
 A~convenient condition for this to hold is given in \cite{bib:cantelli}, Example 14: